dcndn4/Assign_IntroFin/README.md

 It has long been a maxim for the individual investor to invest in what you know.
 Invest in companies you have actual lived experience with, companies in your community, companies that make products you use.

+There are several [stock-trading mobile apps](https://www.stockbrokers.com/guides/mobile-trading) on the market, yet Sustainalytics has not yet joined that market.
+The public increasingly expects to have information at their fingertips - on their phone - for every aspect of their lives.
+And in fact investment ratings are started to be provided via mobile apps.

+My recommendation is three-fold - that Sustainalytics increase their scope to include individual investors as an information market, that they provide information at a more detailed level, and that they produce a mobile app on which to access that info.

-My recommendation is go take into account the public's growing expectation for availability of information, and move towards a mobile app which a consumer could look up a company or even a product, and receive information about any PAIs reported, and more recently about the ESG rating for that query.
-This would include the same information being provided to the investment industry itself, with the same frequency of updates, but simply provided via app to a larger audience.
+I'd like for the consumer to be able look up a company or even a product, and receive information about any PAIs reported, and more recently about the ESG rating for that query.

 #### References ####